tutorai-no/tutor-service/docs/manuals/setup.md

 pip install -r requirements.txt
 ```

-The requirements.txt file contains a list of packages necessary to run TutorAI.
+The requirements.txt file contains a list of packages necessary to run Tutor-Service.
 Installing them in an activated virtual environment ensures they are available to the project without affecting other Python projects or system settings.

 ### Create a .env file

-For secure and efficient management of environment-specific variables, TutorAI utilizes a `.env` file.
+For secure and efficient management of environment-specific variables, Tutor-Service utilizes a `.env` file.
 This file is used to store sensitive information, such as API keys, which should not be hard-coded into the source code or shared publicly.
 The `.env` file is particularly crucial for maintaining the confidentiality of your API keys and other sensitive data.

 **Important:** The `.env` file should never be committed to version control (e.g., GitHub).
 Always include `.env` in your `.gitignore` file to prevent accidental upload of sensitive information.